 …after every quarrel with all her relatives she waged open war against her husband & this day, aided by the unfeeling perseverance of her malignant Br[other] Gen. E.H.
 D[erby] who has a private quarrel to avenge, she displayed in open court, to prove the incontinence of Capt.
 W[est], all the sweepings of the Brothels of Boston, & all the vile wretches of Salem, Marblehead, Cape Ann.

-Since the judges dined with Elizabeth West’s brother after the evidence was presented, Bentley correctly assumed they would rule against the husband.
+Since the judges dined with Elizabeth West’s brother after she presented her evidence, Bentley correctly assumed they would rule against the husband.

 The court gave her the Danvers estate, called Oak Hill, and alimony of $3,000 a year.